-A recorded statement is when the insurance company adjuster calls you to discuss what happened.
-They will ask you if you mind going on "record" so they can ask you a few questions.
-They will tell you everyone is required to do a recorded statement and that you don't need an attorney present, and there is nothing they can do for you without the recorded statement.
+When the other driver's insurance company adjuster calls you to discuss what happened, they'll ask you if you mind going on the record so they can ask you a few questions.
+They may even tell you that everyone is required to give a recorded statement, that you do not need an attorney present, and there is nothing they can do for you without the recorded statement.
 This is not true.
 They're hoping you'll say something they can use against you later.
 Know that anything you say can and will be used against you.

-If you have a serious injury case or a wrongful death case,it is best to check with a trial lawyer before agreeing to give a recorded statement.
-The adjuster and insurance company will take advantage of you when you are at your most vulnerable.
+If you have a serious injury or wrongful death case, always check with a trial lawyer before agreeing to give a recorded statement.
+The adjuster and insurance company will try to take advantage of you when you are at your most vulnerable.